AdamSikorski/Football-Analysis-Dashboard/README.md

 I was responsible for doing visualisations.

 ## Technologies
 This project was about data analysis .
-There are key steps in a process of data analysis.
+There are key steps in a process of data analysis.<br />
 **1) Data extraction and some pre-processing of data.**
 We used Python to do that.
 Key libraries in Python to do the data scraping were: Requests, BeautifulSoup, Pandas, Numpy.<br />
 **2) Data storage**<br />